MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-lifecycle-management-develop-manage.md

 - The .pbix files have a sensitivity label applied that encrypts their contents.

 > [!NOTE]
-> OneDrive and SharePoint support content that have sensitivity labels applied, except for some [limited scenarios](../connect-data/refresh-desktop-file-onedrive.md#when-things-go-wrong).
+> OneDrive and SharePoint support content that has sensitivity labels applied, except for some [limited scenarios](../connect-data/refresh-desktop-file-onedrive.md#when-things-go-wrong).
 In contrast, Fabric Git integration [doesn't support sensitivity labels](/fabric/cicd/git-integration/git-integration-process#sync-and-commit-limitations).

 Avoid using SharePoint or OneDrive to track and manage changes in the following scenarios: